UnofficialCrusaderPatch/UnofficialCrusaderPatch2/README.md

 ## Installation

 To install the patch you just have to download the [latest UnofficialCrusaderPatch.exe release](https://github.com/Sh0wdown/UnofficialCrusaderPatch/releases), execute it and choose the correct path of your Stronghold Crusader installation.
 You can then select several features you wish to install, recommended presettings are selected by default.
-The patch should work for most Crusader versions, but the latest 1.41 HD version is recommended.
-If your version is not supported, which can happen if you install it from a CD for example, you should receive errors during the installation.
-To avoid this you can install Firefly's [Crusader HD patch](http://www.strongholdcrusaderhd.com/patch.html) for free, which should support all of the unofficial changes.
+The patch should work for most crusader versions, but only v1.41 is officially supported.
+If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html).

 ## Issues and Suggestions